Why is my dog not eating?

 Has your dog stopped eating for more than a day or two?

-Be sure to contact your canine veterinarian right away to find out why and discuss treatment options.
+Be sure to contact your canine vet right away to find out why and discuss treatment options.

 Do you have any experiences you’d like to share?
 We’d love to hear about them in the comments section below.